Mayagüez Mall: 1990s-2000s

-Throughout the late 1990s up to late 1991, the mall underwent extensive renovations, including the construction of its third and largest concourse anchored by JCPenney.

-Walmart would open a 110,000 square-foot store at the mall in late 1991 as an addition to the ongoing renovations that underwent the mall during this period of time.
+During 1990 up to late 1991, the mall underwent extensive renovations, including the construction of its third and largest concourse anchored by JCPenney.
+In addition, Walmart would go on to open a 110,000 square-foot store at the mall in late 1991, approximately creating 240 jobs for area residents.

-González Padín department stores an original opening day tenant which co-anchored the Sears concourse, closed in October 1995 when the chain ceased operations.
+In October 1995, González Padín which co-anchored the Sears concourse closed when the chain ceased operations.
 Its former space was occupied later on by Sears Brand Central.